 It won’t be wrong to say that the landscape of project management has changed much more in the last five years than in the last twenty years.
 And, so has changed the roles and responsibilities of the man helming these projects – PROJECT MANAGER.

-A modern-day project manager is successfully juggling numerous tasks, projects and on the top of it, a lot of people.
+A modern-day project manager is successfully juggling numerous tasks, and projects and on top of it, a lot of people.
 Even more difficult is to complete them within deadlines and the allocated budget.
 And, that’s a lot of work to care about.
 Seemingly, one must possess superhuman powers to bring the enormous work to a successful completion.

 As we have already written an article on the roles and responsibilities of an effective project manager, we would highlight the seven must-have skills of a project manager to help you thrive in this competitive industry called project management.

 “Are you looking for a central place for clients, team members, and communication?”
 Try ProofHub.

-Here are the 7 essential skills to be a great project manager.
+Here are the 7 essential project management skills to be a great project manager.
 Let’s go:

 1. Effective leadership skills

 The first thing that is expected out of a project manager is to form a team of skilled professionals and lead them in the best possible manner.
 To do so, you have to have impeccable leadership qualities.
 If you have the knowledge of the nitty-gritty of project management, coupling them with leadership skills would strengthen your repertoire of a project manager.

 Project leadership is not one-dimensional but comes with a range of different styles.
 You can read our post 7 Common Leadership Style: Which type of a leader are you to know more about it.
 Always remember that leadership is not a position or a title, it is action and example.

 2. Strong communication skills

 It is essential for a project manager to know its organization’s vision, mission, and goals but what’s more important is to communicate them to team members in a clear and concise manner.
 You need to have sound communication and interpersonal skills to articulate your thoughts, requirements, deliverables, and expectations to team members, vendors, and stakeholders.